mazi-project/guides/source/required.rst

 ------------

 Use a 5V micro USB power supply to power your Raspberry Pi.
-Be careful that whatever power supply you use outputs at least 5V; insufficient power will cause your Pi to behave in strange ways.
+Be careful that whatever power supply you use outputs at least 5V.
+Insufficient power will cause your Pi to behave in strange ways.

 Internet connection
 -------------------